 Strong action verbs can go a long way in painting a fuller picture of your accomplishments.
 They enhance the overall career story, add depth to your experience, and help you stand out in the crowd.

 Any resume can be full of action verbs, regardless of the type of work you do.
-Whether you’re a product manager, software engineer, marketing executive, painter, or hedge fund manager, your resume is more likely to resonate with a prospective employer if you take the time to use the right language.
+Whether you’re a product manager, software engineer, marketing manager, painter, or hedge fund manager, your resume is more likely to resonate with a prospective employer if you take the time to use the right language.